dharmilshah99/DecisionTreeCoursework/README.md

 ## Running the Program

 Run `src/main.py` from the root directory to
-- Create pruned and unpruned decision trees for each of the clean and noisy dataset
+- Create pruned and unpruned decision trees for each of the clean and noisy dataset.
-- Print out evaluation metrics for each tree
+- Print out evaluation metrics for each tree.
-- Saves a visualisation of each tree in `images`
+- Saves a visualisation of a tree trained on the clean dataset in `images`.

 The program can be ran with the following command:
 ```sh